sal55/langs/CompilerSuite.md

 .mx ───────┬─> [runmx.exe] ───> Run (Load, fix up, and execute the MX-format executable) .ml/.dll ──┘
  ````
+**MM6** Previous M Compiler

+**AA6** Previous x64 Assembler

+This version is retained because it can process multiple ASM input files into one output (so performs a link function) which is needed when BCC needs to built multi-module projects.

 ### Packaging

 All the above programs are single-file, self-contained executables, and all are under 1MB.
 The current set of programs are:
 ````
-mm.exe        390 KB           Includes std library sources aa.exe        121 KB
+mm.exe        388 KB           Includes std library sources aa.exe        121 KB
-bcc.exe       323 KB           Includes std headers (windows.h is separate)
+bcc.exe       321 KB           Includes std headers (windows.h is separate)
-qq.exe        554 KB           Includes std lib sources pc.exe        180 KB           Fully loaded (smaller configurations can be done, eg. interpret only) runmx.exe      57 KB           (Includes diagnostic display)
+qq.exe        553 KB           Includes std lib sources pc.exe        183 KB           Fully loaded (smaller configurations can be done, eg. interpret only) runmx.exe      57 KB           (Includes diagnostic display)
 ````
-The above are built with MM7 -opt, which can now match the small optimising step of MM6.
+The above are built with MM7, which can now match MM6 in code quality.

-For mm/aa/cc/pc, only the ASM output is configured.
-Support for NASM needs building with a different module enabled.
-Interpret-only versions of mm/bcc could be built: an interpreted bcc version with external headers would be about 180KB, and similar for mm would be 210KB.

-The four main tools (mm, aa, bcc, qq) would fit on a 1.44MB floppy disk, uncompressed.
-With UPX compression, all 6 programs would occupy under 0.6MB.

 ### Implementation